falvarezb/lc3asm/README.md

     - TRAP (system calls, PC changes to a memory address that is part of the operating system so that the operating system will perform some task on behalf of the program)
     - return from interrupt

+__Note__: in addition to the instructions described in the specification, this assembler also supports [JMPT](https://acg.cis.upenn.edu/milom/cse240-Fall05/handouts/Ch09-a.pdf) and [RRT](https://acg.cis.upenn.edu/milom/cse240-Fall05/handouts/Ch09-a.pdf).
+This instructions are a variant of `JMP` and `RET`, respectively, that have the additional effect of setting the privilege bit in __PSR__ (Process Status Register).

 ### Data types
 The data type of the operands is 16-bit 2's complement integers.